rjcorwin/rjcorwin.github.io/web-apis-and-web-apps-for-adaptive-management-in-agriculture/README.md

 # Web APIs and Web Apps for Adaptive Management in Agriculture!
 (DRAFT)

+Note:
+This is a draft being worked on by Dorn Cox and R.J.
+Steinert

 > Definition of Web API ~ A standard way that any Web App can access data from another Web App.

 ## The problem